 - (a) 3.75% of the officer's hourly rate of salary for each hour restricted Monday to Friday; - (b) 5% of the officer's hourly rate of salary for each hour restricted Saturday and Sunday; and - (c) 7.5% of the officer's hourly rate of salary for each hour restricted on public holidays. - 26.7 Salary rate

-An officer's salary for the purpose of calculation of the allowance under clauses 26.5 and 26.6 will include enhanced responsibilities allowance and AAHL site allowance.
+An officer's salary for the purpose of calculation of the allowance under clauses 26.5 and 26.6 will include ERA and ACDP site allowance.

 26.8 Formula

 The hourly rate of payment will be calculated as follows: